Supporting a Loved One: For Male Partners & Parents

 Remember to assure your daughter you love her and be honest and tell her that the conversations you will have now may be broader, may be more intimate, and may be less comfortable at first.
 But trust – keep talking.
 Don’t pretend this never happened.
 Let this be a growing point for you – and her.

-The final decision on whether or not to continue this pregnancy, must make sense not only in your daughter’s head, but in her heart as well.
+The final decision on whether or not to continue this pregnancy must make sense not only in your daughter’s head, but in her heart as well.
 Northland Family Planning Clinic’s unique Head and Heart Counseling Program helps women explore their feelings – both rational and emotional – about pregnancy.
 Then, patients work with our counselors to come to a decision.
-We invite you to join your daughter at Northland Family Planning Clinic for this specialized counseling.
+We invite you to join your daughter for this specialized counseling.
 We offer this as a free community service.

 This pregnancy can change your relationship – choose from your heart.